Thick hyperbolic 3-manifolds with bounded rank

 \section{Some topology}

 A compact (orientable) $3$-dimensional manifold $M$ with possible non-empty boundary $\D M$ is said to be {\em irreducible} if every embedded sphere $\BS^2$ bounds a ball, and does not contain embedded real projective planes $\BR P^2$.
-A compact, connected, orientable, properly immersed surface $S\neq\BS^2,\BD^2,\BR P^2$ in $M$ is {\em $\pi_1$-injective} if the homomorphism $\pi_1(S)\to\pi_1(M)$ is injective.
+A compact, connected, orientable, properly immersed surface $S\neq\BS^2,\BD^2,\BR P^2$ in $M$ is {\em $\pi_1$-injective} if the homomorphism $\pi_1(S)\longrightarrow\pi_1(M)$ is injective.
 A $\pi_1$-injective embedded surface is said to be {\em incompressible}.
 At the other extreme, a properly embedded surface $S\subset M$ is {\em geometrically compressible} if there is an embedded disk $D\subset M$ such that $\D D=D\cap S$ is a homotopically essential curve in $S$; a surface which is not {\em geometrically compressible} is said to be {\em geometrically incompressible}.
 By the loop theorem, a two-sided embedded surface is incompressible if and only if it is geometrically incompressible.
 On the other hand, a one-sided geometrically incompressible surface does not need to be $\pi_1$-injective.
 Observe that the orientability of $M$ implies that a one-sided surface has to be non-orientable.
 An irreducible and atoroidal 3-manifold $M$ has {\em incompressible boundary} if every properly embedded disk $(\BD^2,\D\BD^2)$ in $(M,\D M)$ is properly homotopic into $\D M$.
 By the discussion above this is equivalent to the assumption that every component of $\D M$ is $\pi_1$-injective.

-\begin{sat}[Freedman-Hass-Scott, Bonahon] Assume that $f: S\longrightarrow M $ is a $\pi_1 $-injective map of a closed orientable surface into a compact, orientable irreducible $3$-manifold $M$, and that $f$ is homotopic to a embedding.
-Then given any neighborhood $U$ of $f(S) $, one can find an embedding $g :S \longrightarrow U $ that is homotopic to $f $ within $M $. \end{sat}
+\begin{lem}[Freedman-Hass-Scott, Bonahon] Assume $f: S\longrightarrow M $ is a $\pi_1 $-injective map of a closed orientable surface into a compact, orientable irreducible $3$-manifold $M$, and that $f$ is homotopic to a embedding.
+Then given any neighborhood $U$ of $f(S) $, one can find an embedding $g :S \longrightarrow U $ that is homotopic to $f $ within $M $. \end{lem}